Starting the Conversation

 Part 3: Preparing to give with Daymaker

-Ask your child think to about the gifts that are important to them this holiday season and what their holiday celebration will look like.
+Ask your child think to about the gifts that are important to them on their birthday and what their celebration will look like.

 Make it real